solexapp/solex-desktop-public/doc/location_source.md

 # Location Sources

-_Location Source_ is a generic term for "something that can send location data".
-The most common/obvious example of this is a vehicle, but location data can come from other sources too.
-For example, a GPS attached to a USB port on the computer running Solex could be used to tell location listeners where the operator currently is.
+_Location Source_ (`LocationSource`) is a generic term for "something that can send location data".
+A _Location Listener_ (`LocationListener`) is something that can _receive_ location data.

-When applied strictly to vehicles, a vehicle can observe the movements of another vehicle on the network and take action if desired.
-For example, it could follow the vehicle at a specific distance and position relative to the target vehicle, or rotate to point at the target vehicle.
+The most common/obvious example of where this might be useful is with vehicles, for example having one vehicle follow another, or pan to look at it as it moves around.

-## Basic commands
+## Basics

-In the Terminal in the flight screen with a couple of vehicles connected, type `location sources` and a list of location sources (id and name) will be shown.
+In Solex, a `Vehicle` appears in memory to represent a physical (or simulated) vehicle that's been connected.
+Vehicles in Solex act as both `LocationSource`s and `LocationListener`s.

-Suppose you have two vehicles, "Copter 101" and "Rover 102".
-Vehicles in Solex are `LocationSource`s, and register with the `LocationSource` sub-system at the time they connect.
-So the `location sources` command will display the following:
+In the Terminal in the flight screen with a couple of vehicles connected, type `location sources` and a list will appear.
+These are current `LocationSources` that can be listened to.
+The column on the left is the location source's ID.

 ```
 Location Sources: